-With the use of an MRA, the tongue occupies a more anterior space, avoiding the anterior drop and hence the blockage of the airway.
+Other changes occur at the palatopharyngeal level, consisting of increased rigidity and widening between the anterior and posterior occupies a more anterior space,4 avoiding the anterior drop and hence the blockage of the airway.
 The various pressures at the level of pharyngeal wall plays a decisive role in the collapse of this zone.
-Intraoral devices certainly alter this balance of pressure, facilitating permeability5 of the UA.
-During cardio pulmonary resuscitation6 or to prepare the airway during resuscitation, the mandible is pulled down and out to open the airway.
+Intraoral devices certainly alter this balance of pressure, facilitating permeability of the UA.
+During cardio pulmonary resuscitation or to prepare the airway during resuscitation, the mandible is pulled down and out to open the airway.
 Mandibular propulsion changes the position of the hyoid bone forward, which facilitates the permeability of the airspace above it.
-This has been proven in several studies.7 Using different techniques (CT, MRI, electro- myography, plestimography etc) these positive changes have been demonstrated by several researchers (Fig. 9-12).
+This has been proven in several studies.
+Using different techniques (CT, MRI, electro- myography, plestimography etc) these positive changes have been demonstrated by several researchers (Fig. 9-12).